vibhavagarwal5/FIFA_Rating/README.md

 and then run the `Testing.ipynb` notebook.

 **Note:** Make necessary changes in both `.py` or `.ipynb` files regarding what models to build or to test.

+**Note:** All of this has been done as a part of a 24hr hackathon in GEN511 course.